alonzi/DataWranglingForOpenData/README.md

 ## Plan for the hour
   * 5 min: intro
-  * 35 min: material
+  * 35 min: cover material
-  * 20 min: exercise
+  * 20 min: exercise (some parts will be worked into the cover material section)

 ##### Fine Print
 * mmm.png is from wikipedia